fabiuchiha/Neurodegenerative-Disease-Datasets/README.md

 Title - Distinct brain transcriptome profiles in c9orf72-associated and sporadic ALS

 Summary - Increasing evidence suggests that defective RNA processing contributes to the development of amyotrophic lateral sclerosis.
 The authors analyzed RNA sequencing data from C9orf72-positive and sporadic ALS cases, as well as healthy controls.
+These analyses confirmed that repetitive element expression was significantly increased in C9orf72-positive compared to C9orf72-negative or control cases.
+This leads to the conclusion that increased RNA polymerase II activity in ALS/FTLD may lead to increased repetitive element transcript expression, a novel pathological feature of ALS/FTLD.

-Size -
+Size - 23398 data points

-Dimension -
+Dimension - 55 features

-Format -
+Format - TXT

-Language -
+Language - English

 Year - 2015